The Princeton Bottling Works

 Last December, Mike Emery, who is writing a book on the Coca-Cola Bottling Company in Florida, contacted the Town Hall Museum, asking what information we had about the Coca-Cola bottling plant here in Homestead.
 We have almost nothing – only the location of the plant, but Mike’s query led me to keep his request in mind.
 At the end of January, as I was browsing our recently digitized newspapers, I found an article that mentioned the Princeton Bottling Works, which Mike had mentioned in our initial exchange.
 He and I worked together, sharing information, and I uncovered a previously untold story about Homestead and Princeton, of which there are thousands more to be told.

-As many know, Princeton was founded by Gaston Drake in 1907 as the site for his Drake Lumber sawmill.
-It was a thriving community until 1923, when Drake, having cut all of the merchantable pine trees in the area, shut down the mill and moved his business to a 100,000 acre tract north of Palm Beach to cut more trees.
+Many do not know that homesteaders lived in the area that became Princeton before Gaston Drake decided in 1907 to locate his sawmill there.
+It was a thriving community until 1921, when Drake, having cut all of the merchantable pine trees in the area, shut down the mill and moved his business to a 100,000 acre tract north of Palm Beach to cut more trees.
 In an article that appeared in the September 19, 1913 issue of the South Florida Banner, it was noted that “Princeton is to have a bottling works establishment and ice house.
 C. M. Wade is having a building erected where he will install machinery for bottling works.”
 His company was known as the Waid Bottling Works.

 The more I dug into the story, the more fascinated I got with it.
 Mike was very helpful and I could not have written this article without his help.